What Is Autism Masking & Why Does It Affect Women More?

 Conditions associated with masking include:

 Autism masking can also delay an accurate diagnosis.
 No autism blood tests or brain scans exist, so doctors use observations to spot potential patients.
-Children who hide those symptoms may get no help at all or may be diagnosed with conditions they don’t have.
+People who hide those symptoms may get no help at all or may be diagnosed with conditions they don’t have.
 Either way, researchers say, masking can keep people from being both understood and helped.

 - Social integration.
 People who hide traits that make others uncomfortable face less shunning.